Lion-El/interactive-form-v3/README.md

     validator(formValidation[e.target.id](e.target.value), e.target);
 });
 ```
 The above code first invokes a validation function within the event listener passing in two arguments.
-The first argument invokes an external validation function passing in user input.
-The external function is one of several functions within an object that gets invoked via the event target ID and corresponding property name.
+The first argument invokes an external method passing in user input.
+The external method is one of several methods within an object that gets invoked via the event target ID and corresponding property name.

 #### Regex Validation
 ```JavaScript